* Originally published in December 2016, this post has been edited to reflect this year's event *

 While the event is officially secular, it became difficult to limit the carol list to non-religious songs.
 Instead, Collins, Ritz and Zienowicz try to be as inclusive as possible by featuring seasonal favorites representing many groups and religions – Jewish, Christian, Rock n Roll, and even Lovecraft's Scary Solstice spinoff carol.

 Every year, carolers end the evening of song with John Lennon's War Is Over (Happy Christmas) followed by cookies and warm drinks courtesy of a kind business or neighbor that has volunteered to host.
-This year the event will end at Sin Bakery's new west side location at 1413 Westminster Street.
-Slated to open in Spring of 2017, Sin is under construction but will invite carolers in to enjoy the raw space and some freshly baked treats.
+This year the event will end at Sin Bakery at 1413 Westminster Street.

 This event is all about good cheer – spreading joy and sharing in song with neighbors.
 It is an experience that welcomes everyone, young and old, families and singles, hipsters and squares.

-West Side Caroling is generously sponsored by West Broadway Neighborhood Association, Leadership Rhode Island, Loie Fuller's, Julian's, El Rancho Grande, Puroclean, Fertile Underground, Hudson Street Deli, Sin Bakery, and Denison Pharmaceuticals.
+West Side Caroling is generously sponsored by West Broadway Neighborhood Association, Leadership Rhode Island, Loie Fuller's, Julian's, El Rancho Grande, Puroclean, Fertile Underground, Hudson Street Deli, and Sin Bakery.

 Mike Ritz and Elaine Collins received the 2016 Fueling Community Award from the WBNA for their initiative and efforts in building community through the annual West Side Caroling event.